Living Creatures: Exploring their Characteristics Class 6 Questions and Answers NCERT Solutions

 Question 7.

-A plant is provided with all the conditions suitable for its growth (Fig.8).
+A plant is provided with all the conditions suitable for its growth (Fig. below).
 Draw what you expect to see in the shoot and the root of the plant after one week.
 Write down the reasons.

 Answer: